TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 10/Exodus 10.20.md

 ---

-But Jehovah hardened Pharaoh's heart, and he did not let the children of Israel go.
+But Yahweh hardened Pharaoh's heart, and he didn't let the children of Israel go.